RypoFalem/ArmorStandEditor/README.md

 * Rotation of all ArmorStand Parts along each axis
 * Rotation of entire ArmorStand after Placement.
 Supported by Crouching and Scrolling, so you never have to open the menu
 * Finer Adjustment to allow for Fine-Tuning of Positions.
+* Adjust the Vulnerability State of your ArmorStand
 * Coarser Adjustments to allow you to quickly to get to the intended position
 * Toggles for: Disabling Slots, Invisibility, Gravity, Base Plates, Size (Normal and Small)
 * Copying and Pasting ArmorStand Settings between ArmorStandEditor in a Survival Friendly way
 * Storage of Copied Settings in one of 9 available slots.
 * Naming of ArmorStands through the use of Vanilla Name tags, with colored name support
 * Multiple Language Support through the use of community translations
-* Respects multiple protection plugins: WorldGuard, Towny, GriefPrevention, Residence etc.
+* Respects multiple protection plugins: WorldGuard, Towny, GriefPrevention, PlotSquared etc.
 * Targeting of an ArmorStand by pressing F with the tool in your hand
 * Toggle for Vulnerability of the ArmorStand (New in 1.20)
 * Ability to get Player Heads via a Command (New in 1.20)